ecalabr/brain_mask/params_help.md

 ```yaml
 samples_per_epoch: 32000
 ```
 The number of individual training samples per epoch.
 This gets divided by batch_size to determine how many training steps there will be per epoch.
+Note that when loading pre-generated datasets, this value is not used - rather this value will be determined based on the 'cardinality' of the pre-generated dataset.
 ```yaml
 train_fract: 0.9
 ```